SangeethNila/pipeline_dependencies/README.md

 ## Research context

-PiVoT supports the dependency representation and change-impact analysis described in the master thesis *Representing dependencies and performing change impact analysis in the ASTRON ecosystem of CWL workflows*.
+PiVoT supports the dependency representation and change-impact analysis described in the master thesis *"Representing dependencies and performing change impact analysis in the ASTRON ecosystem of CWL workflows"*.
 The implementation separates graph construction from downstream analysis so that the dependency representation can be explored independently in Neo4j.

-## Project status

-This repository is a research prototype.
-The default graph-import path is the primary supported workflow; the analysis pipeline and some integrations remain under active development.
-Before running against shared data, review the repository list, Neo4j credentials, and the graph-clearing behavior in `main.py`.

-## Contributing

-Small, focused changes are welcome.
-When contributing:

-1. Keep parsing, graph queries, and analysis logic in their existing modules.
-2. Document new environment variables or generated files here.
-3. Verify changes against a local Neo4j instance or the Docker Compose stack.

 ## License

-No license file is currently included.
-Confirm the intended license with the project maintainers before redistributing the code.
+MIT